After your Cube is set up and dimensions established, you're ready to Cubify your existing workbooks or create new templates.

 Updating the rows and columns in previous steps may have disrupted existing formulas in your workbook.
 Review them and add any new formulas needed to complete your planning and analysis.

-You will also want to review or add formulas for error detection throughout your workbook to ensure the balances are correct.
+You may also want to review or add formulas for error detection throughout your workbook to ensure the balances are correct.

 Use your spreadsheet with Cube